dadoonet/dadoonet.github.io/content/blog/2016-08-01-creating-elasticsearch-transport-action/index.md

 ```

 `validate()` method is called to validate a request before it's sent to a Node.
-You could imagine here having mandatory fields or parameters for example and fail the request
+You can imagine here having mandatory fields or parameters for example and fail the request
 if not provided.
 For example (we won't implement that in our example):

 ```java